sekika/swrcfit/README.md

 Fig. 3 Screenshot of the results display of web interface (http://purl.org/net/swrc/)

+## Citation of this work

+Please cite this paper when you publish your work using SWRC Fit.

+Seki, K. (2007) SWRC fit - a nonlinear fitting program with a water retention curve for soils having unimodal and bimodal pore structure.
+Hydrol.
+Earth Syst.
+Sci.
+Discuss., 4: 407-437. [doi:10.5194/hessd-4-407-2007](http://dx.doi.org/10.5194/hessd-4-407-2007)

 ## Reference

 1. Brooks, R. H., and Corey, A.T.: Hydraulic properties of porous media.
 Hydrol.
 Paper 3.
 Colorado State Univ., Fort Collins, CO, USA, 1964.